Heartleaf Philodendron Leaf Drop — Why Leaves Fall

 Relocation shock

-Heartleaf philodendrons are far more tolerant of relocation than Fiddle Leaf Figs, but significant environmental changes — moving from a nursery to a home, or from one room to another with very different light — can trigger temporary leaf drop as the plant adjusts.
-This usually resolves within 2–4 weeks once conditions are stable.
+Heartleaf philodendrons are far more tolerant of relocation than a fiddle-leaf fig, but significant environmental changes — moving from a nursery to a home, or from one room to another with very different light — can still trigger temporary leaf drop as the plant adjusts.
+This usually resolves within two to four weeks once conditions are stable, and new growth at the vine tip typically resumes before the drop has even fully stopped.

 Cold shock or cold draft